Museum & History

 This year Tom McManus Trophy was awarded to Colin Goddard.

-This year Tom McManus Trophy was awarded to Bryan Dickerson
+The Tom McManus Trophy was awarded to Colin Goddard.

 .